 - Sunscreens contain nasty ingredients such as benzophenone-3, homosalate, 4-methyl-benzylidene camphor, octal-methoxycinnamate, octal-dimethyl-PABA.

-- Cleaning products often contain strong bleaches and other chemicals
+- Cleaning products often contain strong bleaches and other bad chemicals

 - Washing products, fabric softeners and detergents